-• Load balancing database provides the interface of almost all load balancing calls.
-On each processor, it stores the load balancing instrumented data and coordinates the load balancing manager and balancer.
-It is implemented as a Chare Group called LBDatabase.

-• Load balancer or strategy takes the load balancing database and produces the new mapping of the objects.
-In Charm++, it is implemented as Chare Group inherited from BaseLB.
-Three kinds of schemes are implemented: (a) centralized load balancers, (b) fully distributed load balancers and (c) hierarchical load balancers.
+- The load balancing manager provides the interface of almost all load balancing calls.
+On each processor, it manages the load balancing database, which stores the instrumented load data, and controls and invokes the selected load balancing strategies.
+It is implemented as a chare group called LBManager. - A load balancing strategy gathers the relevant load data, runs a decision algorithm and produces the new mapping of the objects.
+Charm++ supports several kinds of strategies: - a.
+Configurable, hierarchical load balancers using TreeLB - b.
+Fully distributed load balancers - c. (deprecated) Centralized load balancers using CentralLB - d. (deprecated) Hierarchical load balancers using HybridBaseLB